-- Note 1 : The Company holds less than 50% share ownership in ADAT Technology CO., LTD. However, as the definition of control is met, the subsidiary was included in the consolidated entities. - Note 2 : Vertex System Corporation was included in the consolidated entities in November 2021.
-Refer to Note 6(25) for the details. - Note 3 : Fuzhou Jiwei System Integrated Co., Ltd. completed the liquidation procedure in September 2022. - C. Subsidiaries not included in the consolidated financial statements: None. - D. Adjustments for subsidiaries with different balance sheet dates: None. - E. Significant restrictions: None. - F. Subsidiaries that have non-controlling interests that are material to the Group: As of December 31, 2022 and 2021, the non-controlling interests amounted to \$125,923 and \$129,583, respectively.
-Subsidiaries that have non-controlling interests are not material to the Group. - (4) Foreign currency translation
+Note 1 : The Company holds less than 50% share ownership in ADAT Technology CO., LTD. However, as the definition of control is met, the subsidiary was included in the consolidated entities.

+Note 2 : Frontken MIC Co., Limited completed the liquidation procedure in April 2023.

+C. Subsidiaries not included in the consolidated financial statements: None.

+D. Adjustments for subsidiaries with different balance sheet dates: None.

+E. Significant restrictions: None.

+F. Subsidiaries that have non-controlling interests that are material to the Group: As of December 31, 2023 and December 31, 2022, the non-controlling interests amounted to \$92,758 and \$125,923, respectively.
+Subsidiaries that have non-controlling interests are not material to the Group.

+(4) Foreign currency translation